The three stages of payroll processing

 - Are aged between 22 and the State Pension age

-- Usually work in the UK (this includes people who are based in the UK but travel abroad for work)
+- Usually work in the UK (including those based in the UK who travel abroad for work)

-Again you’ll need to contribute to your employee’s pension from your business expense account.
-The contribution rate is 3% of your employee’s qualified earnings.
+Again, you’ll need to contribute to your employees’ pension from your business expense account.
+The minimum contribution rate is 3% of your employees’ qualified earnings.

 Student loan repayments

-If your employee is eligible to start paying back their student loan, you’ll need to make deductions based on their student loan repayment plan.
+If an employee is eligible to start paying back their student loan, you’ll need to make deductions based on their student loan repayment plan.

-Before paying employees their salary, you also need to deduct taxes from their earnings.
+Before paying employees, you need to deduct taxes from their earnings.
 You’ll probably need to hold onto these taxes for a while before you pay them to the government.
-To keep your business finances organised, it’s a good idea to set up a separate bank account for them.
+To keep your business finances organised, it’s a good idea to set up a separate business bank account for them.

 Income tax

-Provided they earn above the tax-free personal allowance (£12,500), all your employees will be taxed on their earnings.
-The income tax rate varies depending on which earning bracket your employees’ salaries fall into.
+Provided they earn above the tax-free personal allowance (£12,570), all your employees will be taxed on their earnings.
+The income tax rate varies depending on which band their salaries fall into.

 Taxes on benefits

-Employees must also pay tax on company benefits which might include private use of a company car, season ticket loans, health insurance, or living accommodation.
+Employees must also pay tax on company benefits, like private use of a company car, season ticket loans, health insurance, or living accommodation.

-Removing taxes and deductions from your employees’ gross pay leaves you with their net pay––the amount you must pay them in each pay cycle.
+Removing taxes and deductions from your employees’ gross pay leaves you with their net pay – the amount you must pay them each pay cycle.

 Once you’ve paid your employees, you need to ensure everything related to that pay cycle is stored and reported correctly.

-You can choose to keep these records either digitally or in paper form.
-For easier access, we recommend storing them digitally.
+You can choose to keep these records either digitally or in paper form, but you’ll need to keep records on:

 - Taxes and deductions